 It’s time to pack up and wave goodbye to the Land of Smiles.
 Wipe that sand off of your bags, grab the last Thai snacks from the nearest street vendor, and off to the airport you go!

-While you had a full trip, we hope you leave our little slice of paradise with a heart full of joy and wonder.
-Please join us again for more adventures throughout Thailand ETCetera.
+While you had a full trip, I hope you leave our little slice of paradise with a heart full of joy and wonder.
+Please join me again for more adventures throughout Thailand ETCetera.